 The thing to remember, is that all leads are created equal.
 Make sure you understand the difference between Marketing Qualified Leads (MQLs) and Sales Qualified Leads (SQLs).
 The same lead might go through multiple lifecycle phases during the course of conversion.

 An MQL is a lead that has been determined to be more likely to become a customer than other leads based on lead intelligence.
 Marketing-ready leads are those who have raised their hands (e.g., by downloading an eBook or whitepaper) and identified themselves as more engaged and sales-ready contacts than your normal leads, but have not yet become fully-fledged.

 A SQL is one that your sales team has rated as amenable to a direct sales follow-up.
 SQLs have had much more validation and imply a prospect that is ready to make a decision.

 Understanding the synergy between MQLs and SQLs is critical for determining your company’s Leads to Close ratio, which is the number of leads you’ve received over a given time period divided by the total amount of leads you’ve closed.

 3. Cost of Customer Acquisition (COCA)

-The cost of customer acquisition is the money it takes to persuade a potential customer to buy your company’s goods or services.
+The Cost of Customer Acquisition is a fundamental metric used by businesses to evaluate the effectiveness and efficiency of their marketing and sales efforts in acquiring new customers.
+It represents the total expense incurred by a company to acquire a single customer.
+Basically, its the money it takes to persuade a potential customer to buy your company’s goods or services.
 For example, let’s say you spent $400,000 on sales and marketing in a month and closed 30 new customers that month, then your cost of customer acquisition, or COCA, would be $13,333.